 — Debbie Then (@debbie_then) October 11, 2017

-Whenever you feel like there are so many reasons why your life isn’t worth living, I hope you’ll discover even more things that’ll make you want to live.
+Whenever you feel like there are so many reasons why your life isn’t worth living, I hope you’ll discover even more reasons that’ll make you want to live.
 Remember all the good things and people that made you want to get up in the morning and start your day happy.
-Imagine how their world won’t be the same without you in it.
+Their world wouldn’t be the same without you in it.

 6. It’s okay not to be okay